India shines in renewables, concerns remain in the shadows

 Such a view is backed by the fact of power consumption patterns in rural areas.

-G Sundararajan, an environmentalist, noted that of the 360 taluks in Tamil Nadu, over 70% required just 10 to 15 MW.
+G Sundararajan, an environmentalist, noted that of the 360 taluks in Tamil Nadu, over 70 per cent required just 10 to 15 MW.

 “Any additional requirement can be met from the central grid.
 The government should give more importance to rooftop and microgrid models and stop centralised production of renewable energy through large projects.
 Tamil Nadu is a pioneer in decentralising power production but is now lagging behind,” he said.